Kalle reflects on Shoal of Opinion Molder Fish destroying for all

 The Swedish Parties of Parliament, thinktanks, media and other molders of opinion are now discussing whether it is OK to let “climate” steel attention from “money” in the political discourse.
 Or if it is the other way around.
 Some bet on the first option , others on the second.
 Both alternatives are responses to a mentally locked-in question that makes the whole debate meaningless.
 Still, the shoal of Opinion Molder fish makes certain that this question, flawed from upfront, is asked over and over again, decade after decade.
 A bit like asking an abstainer if he or she has stopped boozing.

-More in detail: The whole societal discourse on this matter has crossed three defence lines against stupidity, each with the potential – alone – to get it right.
+More in detail: The whole societal discourse on this matter has crossed three defence lines against stupidity, each with the potential – alone – to get it all right.
 But after soon to be 30 years of science, clearly outlining the three lines, stupidity still prevails.
-So, dont hold your breath.
+So, don’t hold your breath.
 It is my experience, that the public generally is intuitively closer to understand the three lines of “defence against the stupidity” than the molders of opinion on our tight opinion corridors.
 The defence lines are:

 1. If, I say IF we would have to face lower affluence and bottom lines in order to sustain civilization at large, that is survive, we would of course do it.
 To most people this appears to be a reasonable deal.
 “Well but…” – I can feel this question coming, so please hear me out: